 Q: When do classes begin?

 A: Classes for the spring session begin in early February, with informational sessions held in January.
-The fall session begins in early September, with informational sessions held in August.
+The fall session begins in late August, with informational sessions held in July.

 Q: Who runs femex?